 The Evolving Landscape of Musical Virtuosity

 What does it mean to be a musical virtuoso?
 The definition shifts with the sands of time, evolving alongside musical styles and cultural values.
-I often picture technically flawless guitarists like Tim Hensan, Marcin or Yngwie Malmsteen, whose fingers dance across the fretboard with breathtaking precision.
+I often picture technically flawless guitarists like Tim Henson, Marcin, or Yngwie Malmsteen, whose fingers dance across the fretboard with breathtaking precision.
 Their compositions are intricate tapestries woven from a myriad of techniques, many of which they pioneered.
 You can hear the dedication, the thousands of hours poured into honing their craft.
 Every note is deliberate, every phrase polished and perfect.

 Written by John Hugill